 Schenectady Man Pleads Guilty to Crack Cocaine Conspiracy

-ALBANY, NEW YORK – Ray A. Perkins, age 29, of Schenectady, New York, pled guilty today to conspiring to distribute more than 100 grams of crack cocaine.
+ALBANY, NEW YORK – Lance Green, age 37, of Schenectady, New York, pled guilty yesterday to conspiring to distribute crack cocaine.

-The announcement was made by U.S. Attorney Richard S. Hartunian and Andrew W. Vale, Special Agent in Charge of the Albany Division of the Federal Bureau of Investigation.
+The announcement was made by United States Attorney Grant C. Jaquith and James N. Hendricks, Special Agent in Charge of the Albany Field Office of the Federal Bureau of Investigation (FBI).

-As part of his plea, Perkins admitted that between December 2015 and March 2016, he and a co-conspirator sold about 106 grams of crack cocaine in the city of Schenectady.
+As part of his plea, Green admitted that between December 2015 and May 2016, he was a member of a drug trafficking organization that conspired to distribute at least 28 grams of crack cocaine in Schenectady.

 Green faces at least 10 years and up to life in prison, and at least 8 years of post-imprisonment supervised release, when United States District Judge Mae A. D’Agostino sentences him on March 5, 2019.

 A co-conspirator, Ray A. Perkins, age 31, of Schenectady, pled guilty and was sentenced to 60 months in prison on July 11, 2017.

 This case was investigated by the FBI and its Capital District Safe Streets Gang Task Force, which includes FBI Special Agents and members of federal, state and local law enforcement agencies, including the Schenectady Police Department and Schenectady County District Attorney’s Office.